gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-2d-vs-3d-library.md

 Title: WebGL - Rasterization vs 3D libraries
 Description: Why WebGL is not a 3D library and why it matters.
-TOC: WebGL - 2D vs 3D libraries
+TOC: 2D vs 3D libraries

 This post is a kind of side topic on a series of posts about WebGL.